Sheriff’s office releases footage from Wasco standoff that killed 5 including deputy

 KERN COUNTY, Calif.
-(KSEE/KGPE)- On Thursday, the Kern County Sheriff’s Office released video of the July officer-involved shooting that left five dead, including 35-year-old Deputy Phillip Campas.
+(KGPE)- On Thursday, the Kern County Sheriff’s Office released video of the July officer-involved shooting that left five dead, including 35-year-old Deputy Phillip Campas.

 The hours-long standoff involved 41-year-old Jose Ramirez Jr.